imyhalex/comp-sci-study-journal/csci1270/nosql.md

     - When a shard gets too big, the DBMS automatically splits the shard and rebalances

 __Sharding__
-- Mongos routes queries to only the shards that contain relevant data if the queries contain the shard key.
+- __Architecture:__ MongoDB typically uses a __Shard Nothing__ architecture.
+The cluster consist of
+    1. __Shard (mongod):__ Hold the partitioned data
+    2. __Routers (mongos):__ Centralized process that receives queries and routes them to the appropriate shards.
+    3. __Config Servers:__ Store the metadata about the cluster configuration and data distribution (replica set).
+- __Auto-Sharding:__ MongoDB manages shards automatically, including splitting shards and rebalancing data when a shard grows too big
-- When a query doesn’t contain the shard key, the query is broadcast to all shards.
+- __Query Routing:__ If a query contains the shard key, the router routes the query only to the shards containing relevant data.
+If the query does not contain the shard key, it must be __brodcast to all shards__.

 __Shard Key Selection__
 - Hash or Range-based; Can be Composite